twbs/bootstrap/docs/components/typography.md

 ## Inline text elements

-Styling for all the common inline HTML5 elements.
+Styling for common inline HTML5 elements.

 {% example html %}
 <p>You can use the mark tag to <mark>highlight</mark> text.</p>